phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

     MAKE_COPY_ZVAL(&zv_src, zv_dest);

-This macro has a bit of a tricky signature, because it swaps the argument order (the destination is now the second argument rather) and also requires the source to be a ``zval**``.
+This macro has a bit of a tricky signature, because it swaps the argument order (the destination is now the second argument rather than the first) and also requires the source to be a ``zval**``.
 Once again this is just a historic artifact and doesn't make any technical sense whatsoever.

 Apart from these basic copying macros there are several more complicated ones.
 The most important is ``ZVAL_ZVAL``, which is especially common when returning zvals from a function.
 It has the following signature::